VoltCruelerz/OwlMarble-Magic/feats/feats.md

 When you roll initiative, are hit by a critical hit, or an attack misses your AC by 1, you may choose one of the following benefits.
 You may only benefit from one of them at a time.

-- You gain temporary hit points equal to your level until the end of your next turn
+- You gain temporary hit points equal to your level until the end of your next turn.
 - Your speed increases by half your speed until the end of your next turn.
 - You have advantage on the first attack roll you make before the end of your next turn.
 - You have advantage on the next ability check you make before the end of your next turn.